 Data scientists often move between industries, but can they really do their job effectively without any business experience?

 In a recent report by digital transformation firm Atos, 40% of businesses said they are using data analytics in their key functions, while 23% plan to implement it within the next year.
 By 2020, 90% of companies say they will do the same.
 However, many of these will likely fail.
-Gartner predicts that in 2017, as many as 60% of data projects will not make it to fruition, languishing in the piloting and experimentation phases before being discarded.
+Gartner predicted last year that as many as 60% of data projects would not make it to fruition, languishing in the piloting and experimentation phases before being discarded.
 A recent KPMG survey, meanwhile, found that just 40% of executives have a high level of trust in the consumer insights from their analytics, and most said their C-suite still don’t fully support their current data analytics strategy.

 One of the most commonly cited factors in the success of a data initiative is the talent you employ to carry it out.
 Such talent is not easy to come by.
 The McKinsey Global Institute predicts that the shortage of data scientists in the US could increase to 250,000 by 2024, while other estimates are little better.

-Big data is still an incredibly new practise and the ‘data scientist’ is a role that has only recently established itself.
-As such, it is still often vaguely defined, and organizations are unsure of exactly what it is data scientists actually.
-The brief subsequently often varies wildly from company to company with little idea of what they’re wanted for, only that they need someone to something with their data.
+Big data is still an incredibly new practice and the ‘data scientist’ is a role that has only recently established itself.
+As such, it is still often vaguely defined, and some organizations are unsure of exactly what it is data scientists actually do.
+The job spec subsequently often varies wildly from company to company, who have little idea of what they’re wanted for, only that they need someone to something with their data.
 Their expectations are askew, with some required to perform tasks better left to engineers and analysts.